danielle128/R-cleaningData/ReadMe.md

 ## Data-loading
 Based on wether the feature name contains the word "mean()" or "std()", selected columns of X were loaded from the training (7352 rows) and test (2947 rows) datasets. y and subject were fully loaded from the training and test datasets.

-The training and test sets were combined for each data frame to form a big set (10299 rows).
+The training and test sets were combined for each data frame to form a big set (10299 rows) using cbind().

 ## Data Cleaning